What is a miscarriage?

 - Intrauterine fetal demise

-- The baby stops developing and dies in early pregnancy.
+- The fetus stops growing and dies in early pregnancy.

 - Molar or partial molar pregnancy